 A holistic customer journey requires a defined customer experience strategy

-By incorporating digital customer experience strategy into a holistic customer journey strategy, companies move closer to a frictionless, omnichannel customer experience.
+By incorporating CX strategy into a holistic customer journey strategy, companies move closer to a frictionless, omnichannel customer experience.
 With a frictionless experience, a customer can meet his need or solve his problem completely effortlessly in any channel, without having to jump through hoops or overcome obstacles.
 Obstacles are friction.
 No one has time for obstacles, digital or otherwise.

 Our experience shows that digital customer experience excellence, from a customer perspective, is directly linked to the extent to which companies excel in six key areas (see Figure 1):